tolumide-ng/userFeedback/README.md

 ## Some Choices Made:

-1. Used the atomic design pattern to ease the categorization of components and avoid the unnecessary nesting across the application
+1. Used the atomic design pattern to ease the categorization of components, avoid the unnecessary nesting across the application, promote component reusability, and ease of testing
 2. Testing hooks is debatable.
 However, the choice was made in this case as it handles most of the logic on the page

 ## What could have been done better: